HL7/fhir-skin-wound-ig/source/pages/usecase-originate.md

 The following is the expected behavior of the EHR actor system when implementing the _FHIR RLE Events_ when first recording the Wound Assessment Template data:

 **_1. Originate/Retain Record Entry_**
-The creation of the the Wound Assessment Template (WAT) data as _empty_ FHIR resource instances of
+The creation of the the Wound Assessment and Treatment Template (WATT) data as _empty_ FHIR resource instances of
 * The [WoundAssert Condition (R4)] profiled **Condition**
 * The [WoundRelatedObservationsPanel Observation (R4)] profiled **Observation**
   * The various Wound profiled related **Observations**
-* <div id="publish-box">Clarification - the <i>empty</i> WAT FHIR resource are expected to be minimally populated where only mandatory/required elements are assigned with known or default values.
+* <div id="publish-box">Clarification - the <i>empty</i> WATT FHIR resource are expected to be minimally populated where only mandatory/required elements are assigned with known or default values.
 Please see the example resources in the section <i>1.
 Originate/Retain Record Entry</i> below.</div>

 **_2. Evidence of Originate/Retain Record Entry_**
 The creation of the corresponding FHIR RLE [AuditEvent](http://hl7.org/fhir/R4/ehrsrle/ehrsrle-auditevent.html) and [US Core Provenance (R4)] resources related to #1.